sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 - **Role specific:** License fees / continuing education specific to your role

 - **Educational experiences:** Courses, workshops, and/or exhibitions, both digital or in-person _(including transportation)_.
 Extended educational degrees, university classes, and certifications

 - **Conferences**: Attending conferences relevant to your role (the attendance and travel fees associated with them

 - **Leadership/professional coaching:** obtaining certified professional coaching outside of our organization or continuing to work with your Modern Health coach beyond our given 10 annual coaching credits

 **Best practice tip:** Request budget approval from your manager before booking any professional development opportunities.

 If any of the above meet the guidelines for usage and fall within your $1,000 allowance, you do not need approval from Finance + People Ops.
-If you have your eye on something that exceeds the allowance but is important to your role and/or team, please first raise the request with your manager and your manager can reach out to PeopleOps and Finance for approval PRIOR to booking.
+If you have your eye on something that exceeds the allowance but is important to your role and/or team, please first raise the request with your manager and your manager can reach out to People Ops and Finance for approval PRIOR to booking.

-#### Obtaining Manager Approval:
+#### Obtaining Manager approval:

 This section will inform you how to obtain manager approval and get sign-off for your professional development opportunity.

-**Information Needed:**
+**Information needed:**

 _The applicant is responsible for collecting the information below (where applicable), and each cost must be estimated in USD:_

 > - Event name and link to the website:
 > - Event Location (city, country):
 > - Duration of stay (days, nights):
->
-> - Is quarantine required for
+> - Is quarantine required?
->   ?
 If so, for how long:
 > - Registration fee:
 > - Airfare:
 > - Ground transportation:
 > - Hotel and lodging:
 > - Meals:
 > - Total cost:
->
 > - Additional information (if applicable):

-#### Approvals Process:
+#### Approvals process:

 1. Applicant collects information as described above before any booking or reservation
 2. Applicant sends their manager the above information via email with the title [Approval for Professional Development Stipend on _insert date_]